[Reprinted from The Richmond Police Station Newsletter of November 6, 2014. To be added to the station’s mailing list, email email@example.com.]

 We wish to invite you to our next Community Meeting at 6:00 pm on Tuesday, November 18, 2014.
 The meeting will be held at the Richmond/Senator Milton Marks Branch Library located at 351 9th Ave.

 NOTEWORTHY ARRESTS & INCIDENTS

-On 10/13/2014, at 10:51 pm, Officers on patrol in the area of Fulton and Arguello observed a vehicle with an expired registration.
-The officers initiated a traffic stop and contacted the driver.
-A computer query revealed that the driver was suspended/revoked.
-The driver was cited for both violations.
+On 10/31/2014 at approximately 7:32 pm, Officers on patrol in the area of California and Maple St., observed a vehicle driving with expired tabs.
+The Officers conducted a traffic stop which resulted in the driver being cited for expired registration and driving on an expired license.